Intellectual property: the basics

 Trade marks are signs that distinguish between goods and services (eg words, logos, brand names, pictures, shapes, sound etc).
 You don't have to register a trade mark to use it, but registration grants you exclusive rights for its use.
 Read more about IP rights: trade marks.

-A design refers to the features of shape, configuration, pattern or ornamentation that give a product their unique appearance.
+A design refers to the features of shape, configuration, pattern or ornamentation that give a product its unique appearance.
 You can protect designs through automatic unregistered design rights or design registration.
 Find out more about IP rights: designs.

 Depending on the IP assets that you wish to protect, you may also want to look at: